RENEE MONTAGNE, Host:

 SCHALCH: Georgetown University historian Joseph McCartin says the key change was that before PATCO it was safe to strike.
 Firing strikers and hiring so-called scabs was seen as unseemly, even if it was legal.
 After PATCO, McCartin says, those inhibitions disappeared.
 The likelihood of replacement workers being hired in response to a major work stoppage jumped more than tenfold.

-Mr. JOSEPH MCCARTIN (Historian, Georgetown University): Any kind of worker, it seemed, was vulnerable to replacement if they went out on strike.
+JOSEPH MCCARTIN: Any kind of worker, it seemed, was vulnerable to replacement if they went out on strike.
 And the psychological impact of that, I think, was huge.

 SCHALCH: Large-scale strikes have plummeted from an average of 300 per year in the decades before 1981 to fewer than 30 today.